Peda1996/photobooth-app-multiimage-loader/readme.md

 ### Image Sizes
 If your extracted positions look wrong:
-- Make sure your PSD dimensions match your photobooth canvas dimensions
+- Make sure PSD dimensions match your photobooth canvas dimensions
 - Check your layers have clear boundaries

 ## Example Files